Utah Solar Tax Credit: What’s New in 2020

-Where Utah Solar Will go From Here
+Where Utah Solar Will Go From Here

-Within the past couple of years, there has been a whirlwind of changes in the solar industry.
+Within the past couple of years, there have been a whirlwind of changes in the solar industry.
 As a result, we have seen that these changes will not stomp out the best solar power companies in Utah.

 Don’t be afraid to take a step in the right direction.
 Solar will win the fight for worldwide renewable energy, regardless of the challenges that competition puts before it.